-These cities were not, however, simply chosen because there were an abundance of nursing jobs available.
+These cities were not, however, simply chosen because there was an abundance of nursing jobs available.
 In reality, it’s important to look at the whole picture.
-Of course available jobs in an area are an important factor, but it’s also essential to look at the cost of living compared to average nursing salaries in an area.
+Of course, available jobs in an area are an important factor, but it’s also essential to look at the cost of living compared to average nursing salaries in an area.
 Even the growth rate of the city should be considered.
 When all of these factors are delved into, there are 10 cities in America that stand out above the rest.

 10. San Antonio, TX

-San Antonio has a huge population of over 1.3 million people, yet it has managed have an unemployment level, which is much lower than the national average, of only six percent.
+San Antonio has a huge population of over 1.3 million people, yet it has managed to have an unemployment level, which is much lower than the national average, of only six percent.
 The growth in the healthcare industry in the city has been substantial and the economy has managed to remain relatively stable even in the face of the economic recession.
 This, when added to the fact that nurses have an average income of over $34,000 and an average commute of only 22 minutes, is why San Antonio rounds out the top 10 of this list.